Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Compromise

-- A settlement of dispute that is reached by each side making concessions.
+- A settlement of a dispute that is reached by each side making concessions.
     - Compromise is an inevitable part of marriage.
     - A **compromise of** the government and opposition.
-    - Be prepared **to make compromise**.
+    - Be prepared **to make a compromise**.
-    - Eventually they **reached a compromise**.
+    - Eventually, they **reached a compromise**.
     - She admitted that she was unable to compromise.
     - His workmates demanded that he never **compromise with** the bosses.
     - **To compromise on/with something**